Zassalamel123/Shoppinglist/README.md

 writing tests with the mockito framework and also establishing a cicd pipeline to automate tests.
 Also following Clean Code, SOLID, TDD (except for the Activities, because testing these was too new and different for me to apply TDD) principles i wanted to write something that is easy to read and understand.

+Also for learning purposes the App will be released in Google Play Store soon.